x1unix/megadeck/README.md

 Good luck :)
 ```

-Now, start Arduino IDE and flash any other sketch to replace the SuperDeck firmware.
+Now, start Arduino IDE and flash any other sketch to replace the MegaDeck firmware.